-- A. Parents and guardians of students who are performing below proficiency levels in reading, writing, mathematics and/or science shall be notified in writing of these deficiencies and the plan for monitoring student progress. - B. At any time during a reporting period, parents/guardians will be notified that the student is performing unsatisfactory work in any subject area.
-Such notification may include progress reports, as well as letters, documented phone calls, and parent conferences.
-Notification will be in a language or mode of communication understandable by parents/guardians, unless clearly not feasible. - C. The parent/guardian of any student in grades K-3 who exhibits a substantial deficiency in reading will be informed that if the student's reading deficiency is not remediated by the end of grade 3, the student must be retained unless exempt from mandatory retention for good cause.
-Parents and guardians will be provided strategies to use in helping their child succeed. - D. Schools will provide frequent monitoring of student progress, and upon subsequent evaluation, if the deficiency has not been remediated, the student may be retained.
-Students will continue to receive remedial or supplemental instruction until performance expectations are met or the student is not subject to compulsory school attendance. - E. Annually, the school district will provide a written report to parents/guardians in a language they understand, unless clearly not feasible [SBER 6A-6.0908 (2)], the following information:
+- A. Any time during a grading period that a student is in danger of failing, the teacher must make a documented contact with the parent by speaking with them on the phone, meeting in a conference, or sending written notification [SBER 6A-60908] - B. Notification will be in a language or mode of communication understandable by parents/guardians, unless clearly not feasible. - C. The parent/guardian of any student in grades K-3 who exhibits a substantial deficiency in reading will be informed that if the student's reading deficiency is not remediated by the end of grade 3, the student must be retained unless exempt from mandatory retention for good cause.
+Parents and guardians will be provided strategies to use in helping their child succeed.

-- 1. the progress of each student toward achieving state and district expectations for proficiency in reading, writing, science, and mathematics; and - 2. the results on each statewide assessment test; and - 3. the evaluation of each student's progress based upon classroom work, observations, tests, district and state assessments, and other relevant information. - F. No student will be retained solely due to his/her level English language proficiency.
-No promotion or retention decision may be made for any ELL student based solely on a score on a single assessment instrument (including the FCAT).
+- D. Schools will provide frequent monitoring of student progress, and upon subsequent evaluation, if the deficiency has not been remediated, the student may be retained.
+Students will continue to receive remedial or supplemental (Tier 2 and/or Tier 3) instruction until performance expectations are met or the student is not subject to compulsory school attendance. - E. Annually, the school district will provide a written report to parents/guardians in a language they understand, unless clearly not feasible [SBER 6A-6.0908 (2)], the following information: - 1. the progress of each student toward achieving state and district expectations for proficiency in reading, writing, science, and mathematics; and - 2. the results on each statewide assessment test; and - 3. the evaluation of each student's progress based upon classroom work, observations, tests, district and state assessments, and other relevant information. - F. No promotion or retention decision may be made for any individual student classified as ELL/LEP based solely on a score on any single assessment instrument, whether such assessment instrument is part of the statewide assessment program or of a particular district's formal assessment process.
+A formal retention recommendation regarding an ELL/LEP student may be made through action of an ELL/LEP committee.
+This committee meeting is held prior to Good Cause decision affecting ELL/LEP students.

-VII.
+VI.
 INSTRUCTIONAL PROGRAM FOR RETENTION YEAR

-- A. Students who are retained will be provided an intensive program that is different from the previous year's program which can include but not limited adapting to student's learning style, change in teacher, change in delivery models, or other assistance. - B. If a student's reading deficiency is not remediated by the end of grade 3 as demonstrated by scoring a Level 2 or higher on the statewide assessment test in reading for grade 3 the student must be retained unless determined to be exempt for good cause.
+- A. Students who are retained will be provided an intensive program that is different from the previous year's program which can include, but not limited to adapting to a student's learning style, change in teacher, change in delivery models, or other assistance. - B. If a student's reading deficiency is not remediated by the end of grade 3 as demonstrated by scoring a Level 2 or higher on the statewide assessment test in reading for grade 3, the student must be retained unless determined to be exempt for good cause.

-VIII.
+VII.
 INSTRUCTIONAL PROGRAM FOR STUDENT WITH MULTIPLE RETENTION